 For routine work orders, submit a request using the below criteria.
 To report an emergency work order, contact the Front Desk of your residence hall or Public Safety (215-895-2822); both of which are operational 24-hours per day.

-- Typical length until the work gets done is approximately 3 days
+- Typical length of time until the work gets done is approximately 7-10 business days

 - Once a work order is submitted make sure that personal belongings are moved away from the area in question.
 University Facility or Building Maintenance staff will not touch or move personal items.